 Edmonia Lewis Center for Women and Transgender People

 Students have the right to expect professors to use pronouns consistent with students expressed identity/preference.
-If students believe faculty are intentionally repeatedly mis-gendering a student or refusing to use the correct names, students are encouraged to contact the LGBTQ Student Life Coordinator, Elliot Director or the Title IX office.
+If students believe faculty are intentionally repeatedly mis-gendering a student or refusing to use the correct names, students are encouraged to contact the Title IX office.

 Oberlin College offers an excellent health insurance program which includes comprehensive gender affirmation care for transgender and non-binary students.
 This includes coverage for counseling, hormone therapy, and gender affirmation surgery, should students need these services.

 Additionally, The Counseling Center at Oberlin is passionate about supporting trans and non-binary students, and will work with students either on-campus or via referring them to local therapists, to help them secure the healthcare that they need.
 Students can make an appointment by calling (440) 775-8470 .